11th Congress of the Russian Communist Party (Bolsheviks): Background

-Having approved the activities of the representatives of the CPUSSR in the ECCI, the congress fully agreed with the tactics of the united front pursued by the Comintern.
+Having approved the activities of the representatives of the CPUSSR in the ECCI, the congress fully agreed with the tactics of the united front pursued by the Comintern's 4th Congress.
 Particular attention was given to enhancing the role of trade unions under the NEP.
-They must become the closest and indispensable employees of the state power in all its political and economic activities.
-In the resolution on financial policy, measures were developed to strengthen the exchange rate of the ruble, increase state income, stabiliSe prices, etc. The resolution “On Work in the Countryside” condemned attempts at administrative pressure on agricultural institutions and cooperation.
+It was decided that they must become the closest and most indispensable allies of the state power in all its political and economic activities.
+In the resolution on financial policy, measures were developed to strengthen the exchange rate of the soviet ruble, increase state income, stabilise prices, etc. The resolution “On Work in the Countryside” condemned attempts at administrative pressure on agricultural institutions and cooperatives.
 The main task of party work in the countryside was recognised as providing practical assistance to the peasantry in increasing agricultural production.

 Much attention at the congress was devoted to raising the theoretical and ideological level of the communists, improving the qualitative composition of the party, and strengthening its ranks.
-The conditions for admission to the party were changed: it was difficult for "uncleanly proletarian elements" to join its ranks.
+The conditions for admission to the party were changed: it was made difficult for "uncleanly proletarian elements" to join its ranks.

 The congress finally approved the resolution of the XI All-Russian Conference of the RCP coded "On the question of strengthening the party, in connection with the experience of checking its personnel."
-In its resolution on the issue of the Red Army, the congress recognized the need to continue work to increase its combat effectiveness.
+In its resolution on the issue of the Red Army, the congress recognised the need to continue work to increase its combat effectiveness.

-The final report was heard from the commission created by the congress, which considered the question of some members of the former "workers' opposition" which, contrary to the decision of the tenth congress in 1921 on the liquidation of all factions, continued factional activities.
+The final report was heard from the commission created by the congress, which considered the issue of some members of the former "workers' opposition" who, contrary to the decision of the tenth congress in 1921 on the liquidation of all factions, continued factional activities.
 On the eve of the congress, they addressed the Comintern with a statement in which they set out their point of view on the situation in the party and the country, pointing out the departure of the party from the interests of the working class.
 The congress condemned the activities of the former ruling leaders.